4 Healthy Appetizers for Your Next Dinner Party, According to a Registered Dietitian

 3.Coconut Turmeric Chicken Nuggets

-Ready in under 30 minutes, this gluten- and dairy-free recipe is not only simple to make, but it's also one that many dinner guests can eat—even with dietary restrictions.
-The coconut flour gives extra flavour to the chicken and adds a bit of fibre to the dish.
-Turmeric is known for its wide range of health benefits such as fighting inflammation, protecting the health of the brain and heart, and its potential as an anti-cancer agent, and it adds a colourful and flavourful punch to chicken nuggets.
+Ready in under 30 minutes, this gluten- and dairy-free recipe is not only simple to make, but it’s also one that many dinner guests can eat — even with dietary restrictions.
+The coconut flour gives extra flavor to the chicken and adds a bit of fiber to the dish.
+Turmeric is known for its wide range of health benefits such as fighting inflammation, protecting the health of the brain and heart, and its potential as an anti-cancer agent, and it packs a colorful and flavorful punch to chicken nuggets.

-A tahini-based dip or plant-based ranch dressing will pair well with these nuggets while keeping the appetiser free of dairy.
+A tahini-based dip or plant-based ranch will pair well with these nuggets while keeping the appetizer free of dairy.

 - 1 cup coconut flour